rocky-linux/documentation/docs/books/admin_guide/04-advanced-commands.md

 # Advanced Commands for Linux users

-In this chapter you will learn some advanced commands for Linux.
+Advanced commands provide greater customization and controls in more specialized situations once you become familiar with basic commands.

 ****

 **Objectives**: In this chapter, future Linux administrators will learn:

-:heavy_check_mark: some useful commands not covered in the previous chapter;
+:heavy_check_mark: some useful commands not covered in the previous chapter.
 :heavy_check_mark: some advanced commands.

 :checkered_flag: **user commands**, **Linux**